 Many travellers don’t look forward to flying, but it can be a pleasant experience with the right mindset.
 Instead of dreading a long flight, think of ways you can pamper yourself no matter where in the world you’re going to travel to.

-Is there a book that you’ve wanted to read but never seem to have time?
+Is there a book that you’ve wanted to read but never seem to have time for?
 How about listening to your favourite holiday playlist on Spotify?
 Or buying Swiss chocolate at the airport that you savour during your flight.
 You’ll not only enjoy your flight more; you’ll arrive feeling relaxed.